Beta8397/virtual_robot/README.md

+#WORK IN PROGRESS -- NOT READY FOR USE.
+Integrating dyn4j 2-D physics/collision engine into the botsofprey/virtual_robot fork of beta8397/virtual_robot.

 # A 2D simulator to help beginning Java programmers learn to program for FTC Robotics.

 New: Programming Board configuration to serve as a companion to the book "Learn Java For FTC", by Alan Smith.
 The